18F/open-source-program/pages/maintainer_guidelines.md

 * Add labels, especially ones that are useful to new contributors, e.g.
     * "help wanted"
     * "beginner-friendly"
-* Make sure the outcomes of any back-channel conversations (face-to-face, chat, etc.) related to the project are documented somewhere
+* Make sure the outcomes of any back-channel conversations (face-to-face, chat, etc.) related to the project are documented somewhere.

 ## The license